Brauer group: Galois cohomology

-associated to the short exact sequence 1 → G_{m} → GL(n) → PGL(n) → 1.
+associated to the short exact sequence $1\to G_m\to\operatorname{GL}(n)\to\operatorname{PGL}(n)\to 1$.

 The Brauer group of a scheme

 The Brauer group was generalized from fields to commutative rings by Auslander and Goldman.
 Grothendieck went further by defining the Brauer group of any scheme.

-There are two ways of defining the Brauer group of a scheme X, using either Azumaya algebras over X or projective bundles over X. The second definition involves projective bundles that are locally trivial in the étale topology, not necessarily in the Zariski topology.
+There are two ways of defining the Brauer group of a scheme $X$, using either Azumaya algebras over $X$ or projective bundles over $X$.
+The second definition involves projective bundles that are locally trivial in the étale topology, not necessarily in the Zariski topology.
 In particular, a projective bundle is defined to be zero in the Brauer group if and only if it is the projectivization of some vector bundle.

-The cohomological Brauer group of a quasi-compact scheme X is defined to be the torsion subgroup of the étale cohomology group H^{ 2}(X, G_{m}).
-(The whole group H^{ 2}(X, G_{m}) need not be torsion, although it is torsion for regular, integral, quasi-compact schemes X.) The Brauer group is always a subgroup of the cohomological Brauer group.
+The cohomological Brauer group of a quasi-compact scheme $X$ is defined to be the torsion subgroup of the étale cohomology group $H^2(X,G_m)$.
+(The whole group $H^2(X,G_m)$ need not be torsion, although it is torsion for regular, integral, quasi-compact schemes $X$.)
+The Brauer group is always a subgroup of the cohomological Brauer group.
 Gabber showed that the Brauer group is equal to the cohomological Brauer group for any scheme with an ample line bundle (for example, any quasi-projective scheme over a commutative ring).

-The whole group H^{ 2}(X, G_{m}) can be viewed as classifying the gerbes over X with structure group G_{m}.
+The whole group $H^2(X,G_m)$ can be viewed as classifying the gerbes over $X$ with structure group $G_m$.

 For smooth projective varieties over a field, the Brauer group is an important birational invariant.
-For example, when X is also rationally connected over the complex numbers, the Brauer group of X is isomorphic to the torsion subgroup of the singular cohomology group H^{ 3}(X, Z), which is therefore a birational invariant.
-Artin and Mumford used this description of the Brauer group to give the first example of a unirational variety X over C that is not stably rational (that is, no product of X with a projective space is rational).
+For example, when $X$ is also rationally connected over the complex numbers, the Brauer group of $X$ is isomorphic to the torsion subgroup of the singular cohomology group $H^3(X,\Z)$, which is therefore a birational invariant.
+Artin and Mumford used this description of the Brauer group to give the first example of a unirational variety $X$ over $\C$ that is not stably rational (that is, no product of $X$ with a projective space is rational).

 Relation to the Tate conjecture

 Artin conjectured that every proper scheme over the integers has finite Brauer group.
-This is far from known even in the special case of a smooth projective variety X over a finite field.
-Indeed, the finiteness of the Brauer group for surfaces in that case is equivalent to the Tate conjecture for divisors on X, one of the main problems in the theory of algebraic cycles.
+This is far from known even in the special case of a smooth projective variety $X$ over a finite field.
+Indeed, the finiteness of the Brauer group for surfaces in that case is equivalent to the Tate conjecture for divisors on $X$, one of the main problems in the theory of algebraic cycles.

 For a regular integral scheme of dimension 2 which is flat and proper over the ring of integers of a number field, and which has a section, the finiteness of the Brauer group is equivalent to the finiteness of the Tate–Shafarevich group Ш for the Jacobian variety of the general fiber (a curve over a number field).
 The finiteness of Ш is a central problem in the arithmetic of elliptic curves and more generally abelian varieties.